ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 - our project wants to contribute to achieving a European objective: improving the active involvement of young people in the development of high-quality non-formal and informal educational programs at a European level

-- participation to this European project will provide partners with the opportunity for sharing investigations conducted separately as well as for confronting ideas, practices, and methods of digital social innovation; thanks to this project, they will create a network and increase their capacity to operate at a transnational level.
+- participation in this European project will provide partners with the opportunity to share investigations conducted separately as well as to confront ideas, practices, and methods of digital social innovation; thanks to this project, they will create a network and increase their capacity to operate at a transnational level.

-DSI: Digital social innovation: new educational competences for social inclusion..
+DSI: Digital social innovation: new educational competencies for social inclusion..

 DSI is an Erasmus plus project Strategic Partnership led by Ecoistituto (2018-2020)

-The principal objective of the DSI project is the definition of a basic portfolio for digital social innovation competences at European level specifically designed for students in social educator study programs, employed/unemployed social educators, and social volunteers.
+The principal objective of the DSI project is the definition of a basic portfolio for digital social innovation competencies at the European level specifically designed for students in social educator study programs, employed/unemployed social educators, and social volunteers.

 All partners already developed educational programs addressed to social educators and used digital resources in their educational activity with vulnerable social groups.

-Accordingly, partners will share their competences in digital-based educational programs such as competences for children with behavioral disabilities, online social coaching, social telerehabilitation of vulnerable social groups, etc., in order to implement the basic portfolio for digital social innovation competences.
+Accordingly, partners will share their competencies in digital-based educational programs such as competencies for children with behavioural disabilities, online social coaching, social telerehabilitation of vulnerable social groups, etc., to implement the basic portfolio for digital social innovation competencies.

-On this purpose, they will select, analyze, and comment the best practices and methodologies about the use of digital technologies in designing, implementing, and running social innovation solutions.
+For this purpose, they will select, analyze, and comment on the best practices and methodologies about the use of digital technologies in designing, implementing, and running social innovation solutions.
 Social educators will be involved in all the project activities through meetings, seminars, and online discussions.
-A short term learning event will be organized involving educators and experts.
+A short-term learning event will be organized involving educators and experts.

 In synthesis, the project’s objectives are: